tetratelabs/wazero/RATIONALE.md

 This section describes how Wazero interprets and implements the semantics of several WASI APIs that may be interpreted differently by different wasm runtimes.
 Those APIs may affect the portability of a WASI application.

+### Why don't we attempt to pass wasi-testsuite on user-defined `fs.FS`?

+While most cases work fine on an `os.File` based implementation, we won't promise wasi-testsuite compatibility on user defined wrappers of `os.DirFS`.
+The only option for real systems is to use our `sysfs.FS`.

+There are a lot of areas where windows behaves differently, despite the `os.File` abstraction.
+This goes well beyond file locking concerns (e.g.
+`EBUSY` errors on open files).
+For example, errors like `ACCESS_DENIED` aren't properly mapped to `EPERM`.
+There are trickier parts too. `FileInfo.Sys()` doesn't return enough information to build inodes needed for WASI.
+To rebuild them requires the full path to the underlying file, not just its directory name, and there's no way for us to get that information.
+At one point we tried, but in practice things became tangled and functionality such as read-only wrappers became untenable.
+Finally, there are version-specific behaviors which are difficult to maintain even in our own code.
+For example, go 1.20 opens files in a different way than versions before it.

 ### Why aren't WASI rules enforced?

 The [snapshot-01](https://github.com/WebAssembly/WASI/blob/snapshot-01/phases/snapshot/docs.md) version of WASI has a